giantmonkey/korona-cloud-client/gem/docs/CashiersApi.md

 ## update_cashier

-> update_cashier(korona_account_id, cashier_id, body)
+> update_cashier(korona_account_id, cashier_id, cashier)

-updates the single cashier

-if [number] is set, the number of the object will change and the resource location as well
+updates the single cashier; if [number] is set, the number of the object will change and the resource location as well

 ### Examples